 The entire system is in several pieces that all fit together neatly.
 The folding multi-tool contains a 2, 2.5, 3, 4, 5, 6, and 8mm Hex/Allen keys, Torx 25, flat head screwdriver, quick link breaker, and an EDC top cap tool.
 The chain breaker is a separate piece that has size 0, 1, 2, and 3 spoke wrenches machined into it, the size 3 also doubles as a Presta valve core tool.
 The chain breaker is attached to the tire lever with a spare chainring bolt.
 These pieces all fit together and clip into the main body of the unit which has holes to accommodate and store a spare quick link.
 A hollow plastic chamber threads onto the bottom of the main body of the unit which can fit a threaded 12 or 16g CO2 cartridge.

 The tools and functions of the EDC have virtually all of your trail fix needs covered.
 The only tools that are not included on it, but may be useful for some fixes, are a Torx 10 and a Phillips head screwdriver.
 If you're the type of rider trying to get away with riding without a pack or just trying to get more weight on your bike and off your back, then this tool has pretty much everything you'll want in the field.
 If you're looking for the most fully featured multi-tool, the ToPeak Mini Pro 20 boasts an impressive 23 functions.
-The Crank Brothers M19 follows closely behind with 19 tools, and the Blackburn Tradesman right behind that with 18.
+The Lezyne RAP-21 matches the EDC with 21, and the Pedros Rx Micro-20 follows closely behind at 20.

 While the ergonomics do leave a little to be desired, testers still found them to be better than the clunky design of the Park Tool IB-3.
 The EDC is almost on par with the Blackburn Tradesman and the Lezyne V10, but the larger overall size of both of those tools makes them both easier to grip.
-If you're looking for the best ergonomics, the Specialized EMT Pro MTB and the Crank Brothers M19 are both excellent.
+If you're looking for the best ergonomics, the Specialized EMT Pro MTB, Crank Brothers M19, and Crankbrothers F15 top our test.

 Ease of Use

 Overall, the EDC appears to be a very well made product.
-Through the course of our testing, we've been impressed with its durability and it appears to be in roughly the same condition as it was when we got it.
-The tools themselves, with the exception of the tire lever, are all made from metal which will probably last for quite a few years if used properly.
+Through the course of our testing, we've been impressed with its durability, and it appears to be in roughly the same condition as it was when we got it.
+The tools themselves, except for the tire lever, are all made from metal which will probably last for quite a few years if used properly.

 Our biggest concern in terms of durability is the copious amounts of plastic used in the unit's construction.
-That said, the majority of the time, the EDC is sitting motionless in the cramped confines of your steerer tube and there is zero wear or tear occurring.
-One would have to go out of their way to break the plastic parts of the EDC tool, but unlike the rest of the tools in this test with an all-metal construction, it is a possibility.
+That said, the majority of the time, the EDC is sitting motionless in the cramped confines of your steerer tube, and there is zero wear or tear occurring.
+One would have to go out of their way to break the plastic parts of the EDC tool, but unlike most of the tools in this test with all-metal construction, it is a possibility.

 At a retail price of $59, the EDC tool is the most expensive multi-tool in this review.
 Once you factor in the $25 top cap and the cost of getting your steerer threaded ($35 for the kit), you're looking at approximately $120 for the whole shebang.
-Considering the fact that there are very nice multi-tools on the market, several of which are in this review, that cost a third of that price, it's hard to say that this represents a good value.
-This is one of those rare cases, however, where the value of a product like this can only be determined by the end user.
-If you aspire to ride without a pack, or you just like to have the coolest new conversation starting bike gear, then perhaps you can justify the expense.
+Because there are very nice multi-tools on the market, several of which are in this review, that cost a third of that price, it's hard to say that this represents a good value.
+This is one of those rare cases, however, where the end user can only determine the value of a product like this.
+If you aspire to ride without a pack, or you like to have the coolest new conversation starting bike gear, then perhaps you can justify the expense.
 Our testers think it is pretty outstanding.

 The EDC is a truly impressive and unique multi-tool.
 It is shockingly lightweight, thoughtfully designed, and packed with virtually every tool you need out on the trail.
 It slides neatly into your fork's steerer tube for storage and easy access when you need it.
 Unfortunately, there are obvious disadvantages to this system, most notably the price and the installation process.
 If you're willing to look past those hurdles, then this is one of the best multi-tools for mountain biking that money can buy.